-Perhaps it’s easier for those who create or profit from inequality to believe the victims somehow ‘enjoy’ their slavery.
-It doesn’t take much empathy to realise that of course Billy would hate performing his blackness and poverty to his white masters.
+Perhaps it’s easier for those who create or profit from inequality to believe the victims somehow ‘enjoy’ their slavery (see also Her).
+It doesn’t take much empathy to realise that of course Billy would hate performing his Blackness and poverty to his white masters.

 “I turned away and walked on, ashamed of him, of Billy, of myself, and of the whole human race.”

-This is as far as Miles is willing to explore collective guilt.
+This is as far as Miles is willing to explore societal guilt.
 Still, the projection of that guilt is writ large in The Body Snatchers.

-Now, 60 years later, humans are only just beginning to face the consequences of this attitude to the Earth.
+Now, almost 70 years after Finney wrote The Body Snatchers, humans are only starting to acknowledge the consequences of this attitude to the Earth in themselves.
 At the same time, we hold onto the idea that our species will jettison this planet when the time is right, and find another world to destroy.